Skip to content

 • Ideally start within 1m of the static structure

-• Ideal static structure is textured, including:
+• The best static structure is large and textured, including:

-• Brick walls, door frames
+• Brick walls, door frames, buildings with windows

 • Furniture

-• Pallets or shelving with boxes
+• Pallets or shelves with boxes

 • Stationary vehicles or robots